 As and where necessary, if an area of the school is identified as in need of improvement, this is met either through building improvements and maintenance; or by staff training.

-For some pupils with the most need in this area we also provide more bespoke support, such as 1:1 support or group work with the learning mentors, counselling with the school's Family Liaison Officer, and support from the Lighthouse Project, Project Salus or a referral to CHAPs (CAHMs).
+For some pupils with the most need in this area we also provide more bespoke support, such as 1:1 support or group work with the learning mentors, counselling with the school’s Family Liaison Officer, and support from Dare to Differ, or a referral to NELFT (CAMHs).

-The Additional Educational Needs Coordinator (SENCO) at Garlinge Primary School and Nursery is Sarah Ellis, who is a qualified teacher and is currently undertaking the National Award for SEN Co-ordination (NASENCo).
-Sarah Ellis is trained and experienced in all key areas of SEN and also holds the following qualifications: 2:1 B.A.
+The Special Educational Needs Coordinator (SENCo) at Garlinge Primary School and Nursery is Mrs Sarah-Jayne Bond, who is a qualified teacher and achieved the National Award for SEN Co-ordination.
+She is trained and experienced in all key areas of SEN and also holds the following qualifications: 2:1 B.A.
 (Hons) Degree; Post Graduate Certificate of Education; Post Graduate Certificate in Psychology; MA (Distinction) Special Educational Needs and Autism (Children).

 Sarah Bond is available on 01843 221877 (option 4) or firstname.lastname@example.org